Use NinjaProxy with MCP Clients

 • Prefer the exact customer endpoint copied from the portal for assigned/static inventory.

-• For rotating gateways, change the username controls or HTTP headers, not the gateway host and port.
+• For rotating gateways, change the username controls or request parameters, not the gateway host and port.

 • Balance, whitelist mode, and concurrency limits can all fail otherwise-correct requests.